WingGao/me/_posts/2014-08-21-update-an unsupport-ubuntu.md

 Second change the dist update info:

 	sudo cp /etc/update-manager/meta-release /etc/update-manager/meta-release.old
-	sudo sed -i -e 's/changelogs.ubuntu.com/blog.wingao.me\/p/g' /etc/update-manager/meta-release
+	sudo sed -i -e 's/changelogs.ubuntu.com/blog.wingao.me\/assets\/f/g' /etc/update-manager/meta-release

 Because offical file is point the url to the <code>archive.ubuntu.com</code> and it will get a <code>404 ERROR</code>.
-So I just made this file and change all the url to <code>old-release.ubuntu.com</code>.
+So I just made this file and change all the url to <code>old-release.ubuntu.com</code>.The file is [here](/assets/f/meta-release)

 Finally: